 Some history

-Hemp originates from the stalk fibers of the Cannabis ruderallis plant.
-Hemp has been cultivated for thousands of years as fiber and food and it has been cultivated since 8000 BC in the Middle East and China.
+Hemp originates from the stalk fibers of the Cannabis ruderalis plant and has been cultivated for thousands of years as both fiber and food, dating back to 8000 BC in the Middle East and China.

 In the past, hemp was grown in the poorest region of Hungary, the eastern region bordering Transylvania.
 In this region, there were 2 main cultivation areas: one area for hemp fiber that was harvested before flowering; the other, further south, for seeds and food.